 1. Always get their permission.

 This should be your first priority.
 If subscribers don’t give you their clear consent, then you simply cannot market to them.
-Not only is sending a text message to an unsubscribed number poor practice, it’s also completely illegal.
+Not only is sending a text message to someone who hasn’t opted inpoor practice, it’s also completely illegal.
 Don’t get caught in a legal headache, always make sure your subscribers are permission based.
+This is at the core of all text marketing best practices.

 2. Use clear and relatable language.